pypa/cibuildwheel/docs/options.md

 This option is very useful for the Linux build, where builds take place in isolated Docker containers managed by cibuildwheel.
 This command will run inside the container before the wheel builds start.
 Note, if you're building both x86_64 and i686 wheels (the default), your build uses two different Docker images.
 In that case, this command will execute twice - once per build container.

-The placeholder `{package}` can be used here; it will be replaced by the path to the package being built by `cibuildwheel`.
+The placeholder `{package}` can be used here; it will be replaced by the path to the package being built by cibuildwheel.

 On Windows and macOS, the version of Python available inside `CIBW_BEFORE_ALL` is whatever is available on the host machine.
 On Linux, a modern Python version is available on PATH.